JingtianWu/OmniWizz/README.md

    the backend submits lyrics and prompts to the PiAPI DiffRhythm service via `POST https://api.piapi.ai/api/v1/task` and polls `GET /api/v1/task/{task_id}` until completion.
+  Optionally set `ALLOW_ORIGINS` (comma separated) to control which domains may access the API when deployed.

 3. **Run the API**